 Student Idea Showcase Participants

 TEDxUGA Student Presenters are chosen annually through the TEDxUGA Student Idea Showcase.
+Though the following students were not selected to present at TEDxUGA, their talks demonstrate outstanding qualities and embody true, original ideas worth sharing.

 Colin Beecham is a fourth-year Real Estate major in the Terry College of Business.
 He is a co-founder and current CEO of “Jam For Cam,” a nonprofit organization that supports melanoma research among other causes.
 He is also a co-ed cheerleader and a brother of the Sigma Nu Fraternity.
 In his talk, Beecham will share how rethinking the way we view nonprofits can strengthen their ability to advocate for their causes.